Skip navigation

 • you should know that some people who took daridorexant got out of bed and drove their cars, prepared and ate food, had sex, made phone calls, or were involved in other activities while partially asleep.
 After they woke up, these people were usually unable to remember what they had done.
 Call your doctor right away if you find out that you have been driving or doing anything else unusual while you were sleeping.

-• you should know that your behavior and mental health may change in unexpected ways while you are taking this medication.
-These changes may be caused by daridorexant or they may be caused by physical or mental illnesses that you already have or that you develop during your treatment.
-Tell your doctor right away if you experience any of the following symptoms: aggressiveness, strange or unusually outgoing behavior, hallucinations (seeing things or hearing voices that do not exist), feeling as if you are outside of your body, memory problems, anxiety, new or worsening depression, thinking about killing yourself or trying to do so, confusion, and any other changes in your usual thoughts, mood, or behavior.
+• you should know that your behavior and mental health may change while you are taking this medication.
+These changes may be caused by daridorexant or may be caused by physical or mental illnesses that you already have or that you develop during your treatment.
+Tell your doctor right away if you experience any of the following: aggressiveness, strange or unusually outgoing behavior, hallucinations (seeing things or hearing voices that do not exist), feeling as if you are outside of your body, memory problems, anxiety, new or worsening depression, thinking about killing yourself or trying to do so, confusion, and any other changes in your usual thoughts, mood, or behavior.
 Be sure that your family knows which symptoms may be serious so that they can call the doctor if you are unable to seek treatment on your own.

 What special dietary instructions should I follow?